 That’s not all bad.
-Democratizing voices and expanding access to knowledge are a win.
+Democratizing access to knowledge and amplifying diverse voices are a win.
 But of course, there’s a flip side: With more content comes more noise.
 And more noise means more pressure on individuals to filter, verify, and decide what information is actually worth consuming and acting on.

 When every feed is full and every search returns a sea of results, the priority must shift from producing content to making sense of it.
 That’s a job most professionals aren’t trained for, let alone have time to do well.